-VI.
-STANDARDIZED PLAN NETWORK PROVIDER AND COVERED PERSON DEMOGRAPHIC DATA
+VI.STANDARDIZED PLAN NETWORK PROVIDER AND COVERED PERSON DEMOGRAPHIC DATA

-Please find below the voluntarily reported demographic data that was collected in 2022 for network providers and members.
-The percentage of network providers who submitted race and ethnicity data was 95.82% and gender identity was 100%.
+Please find below the voluntarily reported demographic data that was collected in 2023 for network providers and members.
+The percentage of network providers who submitted race and ethnicity data was 44.89% and gender identity was 100%.
 For sexual orientation, sex at birth, and ability status, there was no data collected.
 This data was received from MD Staff via the credentialing data management system and since these data points have not traditionally been relevant to credentialling, they have not been historically collected, but we are exploring other avenues for data collection.
-For covered person demographic data collection, 100% submitted race and ethnicity and gender identity, while sexual orientation, sex at birth, and ability status was 0%.
+A request for provider demographic data was sent via an e-mail survey, however no responses were received back from the providers.
+For covered person demographics, a data collection was also requested via an e-mail survey that resulted in a very low response rate.
+Of the member responses received back, 1.28% submitted race and ethnicity, sexual orientation, gender identity, sex at birth, and ability status.